Here's How to Correctly Apply Serum

 DON’T use the same serum every day

-Over-applying certain potently-concentrated serums may make your skin over-sensitive, and lead to excessive dryness in the epidermis.
+When it comes to how to apply serum, over-applying certain potently-concentrated serums may make your skin over-sensitive, and lead to excessive dryness in the epidermis.
 Opt for plant-based formulas to avoid harsh, sensitizing ingredients, and use potent anti-aging or exfoliating serums 2-3 per week.
 That being said, it can also be beneficial to rotate between formulas, to maximize the broad range of benefits you seek.

 DO apply to freshly cleansed and toned skin